jshaps-811/midterm-replication-jordan-renzo/README.md

 Instructions: (lists all the files you plan to create and which task each of these files correspond to.)
-For the models, there will have to be at least one yaml file in order to run the models.
-We mitght need to adjust the path slightly for different tests.
-Due to this, some paths will have to be created to hold data, predictions, and results.
-In addition to this, the tsv files will be made using the replication repo the authors of the text made alongside a python script to appropriately make them into data the models can parse.
-Finally, a file where we should the results (graph and plot), which will be in an overleaf write-up.
+# Files and Plan

+## Make Dataset
+The first thing will be to make the dataset.
+For this, we have some data from the repo of the authors that we will convert into data that our models can parse.
+This means we will make a python file to automate the process and use the resulting .tsv file as our data.
+## Make Config
+To run the proper evaluate and analyze experiments on our models, we will create one yaml file.
+This will include paths to the data alongside both BERT and mBert.
+## Run Models
+This will be simply running NLPScholar and getting the results, additionally to do this step, proper paths such as data, predictions and results will be made.
+## Get Statistics
+The final result will be going through the results from running the models and getting some statistical informationo from them.
+We will run a python file to do some of this statistical analysis, and ultimately include this in the final replication write-up.